Elisabeth Bardwell: Publications and contributions to the field of astronomy

 When Bardwell was not teaching, she was watching the sky for celestial events.
 In a volume of the Sidereal Messenger, she published her observations of a meteor shower radiating from the constellation Andromeda.
 She also published detailed observations of the Leonid meteor shower, including a chart of the Leonid Radiant in Popular Astronomy.
 While these observations were not new discoveries, they helped confirm which radiants meteors originated from.
 In 1880, Bardwell oversaw the building of the John Payson Williston Observatory where she would be the director until her death.

 Death and legacy

 Towards the end of her life, Bardwell resided in Greenfield, Massachusetts with her sister.
 Her sister died in 1895, leading to a long period of grief for Bardwell who felt very close with her sister.
 Seven years prior to her death, Bardwell was diagnosed with a severe illness from which she never fully recovered.
-On May 27,1899, Elisabeth Bardwell died with one of her sisters by her side.
+On May 27,1899, Elisabeth Bardwell died in Greenfield, with one of her sisters by her side.
 Bardwell was a proponent of balancing a faith in God with challenging assumptions, and investigating the world through observation.
 The tributes read at her memorial included:

 "When I first met Miss Bardwell I stood in awe of her, but soon finding her sympathy and tenderness, learned to go to her in trouble."

 "How safe I felt about everything I had committed to her care!
 How true she was to every interest and to every friend!"